zagadum/technical-task/README.md

   * Show us you power
 * Push into a repository
 * Create a Pull Request
-* Wait until our CI commit into your branch a new file with new instructions
+* Wait until our CI commit into your branch a new file with new instructions (in progress, hasn't been done yet)

 ## Nice to have in result code